github/developer.github.com/content/guides/managing-deploy-keys.md

 ## SSH agent forwarding

 In many cases, especially in the beginning of a project, SSH agent forwarding is the quickest and simplest method to use.
-Agent forwarding uses the SSH keys already set up on your local development machine.
-When you SSH into your server and run Git commands, agent forwarding uses those same keys.
+Agent forwarding uses the same SSH keys that your local development machine uses.
 #### Pros

 * You do not have to generate or keep track of any new keys.